-Conrad had lived in this town, which would have no name, for his entire life, unable to escape the shackles of his family's debt.
+Conrad had lived in this Kennucktown for his entire life, unable to escape the shackles of his family's debt.
 Despite his shortcomings, he had been able to have a family, which he worked desperately, day and night, to keep together.
-He was an optimistic man and went to work every day, believing that that day might be the day where he would strike gold and that everything would work out for him.
-He would have drunk away his problems along with his fellow miners, but he lacked the money to do so, as, despite being the most diligent miners in the town, he was never paid equally with his friends, forever keeping him and his family in debt.
+He would trudge to work every day, hoping, praying, that that day might be the day where he would strike gold and that everything would work out for him; his optimism was unparalleled, and blinding him from the truth of his situation.
+He would have drunk away his problems along with his fellow miners, but he lacked the money to do so, as, despite being the most diligent miners in the town, he was never paid equally with his colleagues, forever keeping him in debt.

 Despite his efforts, trouble followed him everywhere.
-Last year, it was a storm.
-Last week, it was the disease.
+Last year, it was a storm, that ravaged his house, causing substantial damage.
+Last week, it was disease, forcing him to use his family’s savings on medicine.
 Tonight, he had the misfortune of meeting his boss, Sir William.
 Stanley had been slaving away in the mines when he was interrupted by a rather rotund man, who asked him who Stanley was.
 Stanley knew this man, his face plastered outside of the hellish hole that he mined.
 Sir William, manager of the town's mines.

-Sir William was not as dull as he looked, he noticed everything, the nervous fidgeting with the pick, the broken shoes and his ripped pants, but what caught his attention most was the glint of desperation in Stanley's eyes.
-When it came time to pay his workers, he had removed 3 pence from Stanley's name; he received no retaliation.
+Sir William was not as dull as he looked, he noticed everything, the nervous fidgeting with the pick, the broken shoes, and his ripped pants, but what caught his attention most was the glint of desperation in Stanley's eyes.
+When it came time to pay his workers, he had removed 3 pence from Stanley's name; he was met with no retaliation.